henrfo/Simula_Summer_School_in_Computational_Physiology_2025/README.md

 - University of Oslo (UiO)
 - University of California, San Diego (UCSD)
 - Research community working on hyperdimensional computing and neural memory models
-- PyTorch and TorchHD teams - this student project was made possible by their excellent tools
+- PyTorch and TorchHD teams - this student project was made possible by the development of these tools